mitre/sample-microsoft-windows-10-stig-overlay/README.md

 ```

+# Set flag to "true" if the target system is sensitive
+sensitive_system: "false"

 # List of authorized users in the Backup Operators group
-backup_operators: []
+backup_operators:

 # List of authorized users in the local Administrators group
 administrators: []

-# List of authorized users in the local Administrators domain group
-administrators_domain: []

-# List of temporary accounts on the system
-temp_account: []

-# List of emergency accounts on the system
-emergency_account: []

-# List of authorized users in the local Administrators domain group
+# List of authorized users in the Hyper-V Group
-administrator_domain_group: []

-# List of shared accounts on the system
-shared_accounts: []

-# Set to true server has the ftp server role
-has_ftp_server_role: true

-# Domain Controller forrest name
-forrest: ''

-# Default administator account
-admin_account: ''

-# Set to true if the system is dedicated to the management of Active Directory
-is_AD_only_system: false

-# A list of all manually managed Application and Service account names
-manually_managed_app_service_accounts: []
+hyper_v_admin: []

+# This is a list of Approved Anti-Virus Software
+av_approved_software: ["Windows Defender", "McAfee Host Intrusion Prevention", "McAfee Endpoint Security", "McAfee Agent"]

 ```